FreeDSx/LDAP/docs/Server/Access-Control.md

 );
 ```

 Widen the set with care.
-Granting `member` or `memberOf` lets an identity add itself to a group, and granting
+Granting `member` lets an identity add itself to a group, and granting `objectClass` lets it
-`objectClass` lets it change which attributes its own entry may hold.
+change which attributes its own entry may hold.
+Granting `memberOf` does nothing, since a back-link is derived rather
+than stored and no identity may write one.

 ## Subject Reference